nib93/Lead_Deduplicator/README.md

 ## Algorithm Analysis:

-Folloing document represents two methods for deduplicating lead data: a simple map-based approach and a more robust union-find-based method.
+Following document represents two methods for deduplicating lead data: a simple map-based approach and a more robust union-find-based method.
 It explains their logic, algorithms, pros and cons, and includes sample inputs to demonstrate how duplicates are detected and resolved.

 - **Approach 1**: Simple Map-Based Deduplication (commented in LeadDuplicator.java)
 - **Approach 2**: Transitive Deduplication using Union-Find (Disjoint Set) (Implemented)